excid3/tailwindcss-stimulus-components/README.md

 `data-modal-restore-scroll-value` may be set to `false` to disable restoring scroll position.

+`data-modal-auto-open-value` may be set to `true` to auto open the modal when the element first appear in the dom (on connect event).

 `data-modal-backdrop-color-value` can be used to specify the color and transparency of the modal's backdrop by setting an rgba value.
 Default: `rgba(0, 0, 0, 0.8)`.

 ### Tabs